endj/SmartScraper/README.md

 #DESIGN

+Implement Trie fill with keywords on startup

+In FormatedText object -> summarize text and collect with executor

+Sort by relevance and display

 Create our own list_item_row / use custom adapter listview when clicked expand a scrollable window and show buttons to url/collpase